-If a mentor has direct knowledge of the Provisional Member's work, then they are also able to act as a sponsor by completing the sponsorship form at the end of the 18 months experience period.
+If a mentor has direct knowledge of the Provisional Member's work, then they are also able to act as a sponsor by completing the Sponsorship Form at the end of the 18-month experience period.
 This provides an assessment of the Provisional Member's work and its relationship to the OPFA definition of professional forestry.

 Mentors may also be asked by Provisional Members to complete a Character Witness Form and/or a Competency Witness Form.
-These two OPFA forms may be combined on one form if the Provisional Member is undergoing the national Credential Assessment Process.
+If the Provisional Member is undergoing the national Credential Assessment Process, these will be combined on one form.
 Additional information on the completion of these forms is available from the OPFA office.

-The OPFA thanks all members in advance for their commitment to assisting new members gain experience, professionalism and licensure in Ontario.
+The OPFA thanks all Members in advance for their commitment to assisting new members gain experience, professionalism and licensure in Ontario.
 The informal mentorship of Provisional Members is invaluable and serves to strengthen professional forestry and provide professional support for each new generation of foresters in Ontario.